Affiliate links on Android Authority may earn us a commission. Learn more.

-The Asus ROG Phone 5 and 5S are among the best phones for gamers.
+The ASUS ROG Phone 5 and 5S were among the best phones for gamers when they launched in 2021.
 Not only do they look the part, but they are packed with features that make them fantastic handheld gaming devices.
 When you aren’t playing games, the two are excellent Android smartphones.
-Nothing is perfect, though, and the Asus flagships have their fair share of issues.
-We look at some common Asus ROG Phone 5 and 5S problems and how to fix them.
+Nothing is perfect, though, and the ASUS flagships have their fair share of issues.
+We look at some common ASUS ROG Phone 5 and 5S problems and how to fix them.

 Problem #1: Motherboard failure and other hardware issues